 Students can register for courses online through the BISON web portal.
 BISON is a software program that has information about you and your classes.
 You can access the BISON Web Portal as a GUEST or as a registered user with valid login credentials.
 How can...

-For all new incoming students (new and transfer), course selection occurs prior to New Student Orientation (NSO).
+For all new incoming students (new and transfer), course selection occurs prior to Undergraduate Student Orientation.
 Course selection is determined based on ACT/SAT results and placement test results of American Sign Language (ASL), English and Mathematics, and transfer credits, if applicable.
-Students will be...
+Students will be informed...

 When students begin to express interest in a certain major, usually during their sophomore year, they are encouraged to meet with faculty members/chairperson from that department to discuss about their preferred major.
 Once they meet with the department and decide on their major, the students...

 Gallaudet University is a member of the Consortium of Universities of the Washington Metropolitan Area.
 If students are interested in taking a course at another University and they have decided on the University and the courses, they should meet with their Academic Advisor to get...

 The purpose of an Academic Contract is to assist students who are no longer in good academic standing.
 (A student is considered to be in good academic standing when he/she maintains a cumulative grade point average (GPA) of 2.0 or better.)
 When students are placed...